Skip to main content

 Time is built into each session for discussion and hands-on exploration of tools.

-Members of the cohort will have one-on-one consultations with the Teaching and Learning Technologies program facilitators to build generative AI into one course assignment to be taught in the subsequent term.
+Members of the cohort can schedule one-on-one consultations with the Teaching and Learning Technologies program facilitators following the program to build generative AI into one course assignment to be taught in the subsequent term.

-Learning Evaluation: Spring, Summer, or Fall term of 2025
+Student Feedback: Winter, Spring, Summer, or Fall term of 2026

 Who can apply?

-Any Northwestern faculty member or instructor from any discipline scheduled to teach a class in the Spring, Summer, or Fall term of 2025.
+Any Northwestern faculty member or instructor from any discipline scheduled to teach a class in the Winter, Spring, Summer, or Fall term of 2026.

 Considerations for selection will include:

-Apply now to join the first Generative AI 101 Learning Cohort
+Apply now to join the Generative AI 101 Learning Cohort

-Join the first Generative AI 101 Learning Cohort.
-Applications close on December 2, 2024.
-Selected cohort members will be notified on December 13, 2024.
-Accepted applicants must teach at least one course in the Spring, Summer, or Fall term of 2025.
+Join the Generative AI 101 Learning Cohort.
+Applications close on October 31, 2025.
+Selected cohort members will be notified on or before November 14, 2025.
+Accepted applicants must teach at least one course in the Winter, Spring, Summer, or Fall term of 2026.

 Apply now